Menu

 What are the rules?

-All participants in the Veteran Comic Con Virtual Cosplay Competition must adhere to the official rules found here.
+All participants in the Veteran Comic Con Cosplay Competition must adhere to the official rules found here.

 How much of the cosplay has to be made by me?